The Method to Escape the Drama

 Your No JADE response (using BIFF principles): "I understand your concern about punctuality.
 I will ensure I am on time for pickup."
 (Brief, Informative, Friendly, Firm – and no JADE.)

+Maintain a business relationship and remove all drama.
 This response doesn't justify, argue, defend, or emotionally engage.
 It acknowledges, states a commitment, and effectively ends the unproductive conversation.

 Rising Above the Drama: More Wisdom for Your Journey